flutter/website/src/content/packages-and-plugins/developing-packages.md

 * For Android: Gradle, which invokes the Android NDK for native builds.
   * See the documentation in `android/build.gradle`.
-* For iOS and macOS: Xcode, via CocoaPods.
+* For iOS and macOS: Xcode, using CocoaPods.
   * See the documentation in `ios/hello.podspec`.
   * See the documentation in `macos/hello.podspec`.
 * For Linux and Windows: CMake.